Supplementary Planning Documents

 Affordable Housing Supplementary Planning Document (SPD)

-The Affordable Housing SPD expands on the Affordable Housing policies in the Forest of Dean District Council Local Plan adopted 2005.
-These policies seek to secure the provision of an appropriate level, mix and size of affordable housing, including on rural exceptions sites, so that new housing developments planned in the district address the identified housing needs of all parts of the community.
+The Affordable Housing SPD expands on the Affordable Housing policies in the Forest of Dean District Local Plan.
+These policies aim to secure the provision of an appropriate level, mix and size of affordable housing, including on rural exception sites, so that new housing developments planned in the district address the identified housing needs of all parts of the community.

 Self Build Guidance Note